-PhpStorm includes an embedded terminal emulator for working with a command-line shell from inside the IDE.
-Having a command line right inside the IDE lets you do things like running Git commands, and so on without switching windows and mental focus when you need to perform a quick command line task.
+PhpStorm includes an embedded terminal emulator for working with your command-line shell from inside the IDE.
+Use it to run Git commands, set file permissions, and perform other command-line tasks without switching to a dedicated terminal application.

 Open the Terminal tool window

-Sessions are saved when you close the project or PhpStorm, that is, tab names, current working directory, and even the shell history is preserved.
+The Terminal saves tabs and sessions when you close the project or PhpStorm.
+It preserves tab names, the current working directory, and even the shell history.

-Alternatively, you can press Alt+Down to see the list of all terminal tabs.
+Press Alt+ArrowRight and Alt+ArrowLeft to switch between active tabs.
+Alternatively, you can press Alt+ArrowDown to see the list of all terminal tabs.

 Right-click the tab and select Rename Session from the context menu.